kekag/MsPacman-RL/README.md

 # Ms. Pacman Reinforcement Learning
 Reinforcement Learning on the Atari 2600 game Ms. Pac-Man using a CNN with Tensorflow and OpenAI's gym environment.

-Note: as a result of using the **keyboard** library, linux will require sudo permissions when launching and installing the dependencies.
-Make sure to run:
+Note: this uses the **[keyboard](https://github.com/boppreh/keyboard)** library, which on linux requires root permissions for full functionality.
+When installing the dependencies and launching the program, be sure to run with sudo permissions.

-`sudo python3 MsPacman.py`

-and

-`sudo pip3 install -r dependencies.txt`
+`sudo pip3 install -r dependencies.txt && sudo python3 MsPacman.py`

 ---